This procedure describes the process for students with disabilities who are seeking a terminal degree to request a course substitution.

 - If a course substitution is a viable option, DR will consult with appropriate personnel (e.g., the Math Division Dean, the program Division Dean, and the Lead Faculty).
 This group will determine potential courses that could be approved as course substitutions, taking into consideration courses the student has already completed.
 Someone from this group will consult or follow up with the student.

-- The DR Associate Dean will send a memo to the Dean of Enrollment Management Services that either:
+- The DR Associate Dean will send a memo to the Dean of Enrollment Management Systems that either:

 - offers general support and confirmation of the disability but no recommendation, or